 When you operate a tech support company you will need a way to process payments.
 Unfortunately, traditional banks consider the tech support and IT industry to be high risk.
 The two main reasons for being considered are fraud and chargebacks.

 With the growth of “card-not-present” (CNP) payments, fraud is also growing.
 The misuse of data theft and payment networks is something that continues to happen.

 Chargebacks occur when a customer purchases your services and then contacts the bank for a refund.
 Although this is put into place to protect the consumer there are those who abuse it.
 Too many chargebacks can severely hurt your company and even get your merchant account closed.
 Ways to avoid chargebacks are to make sure your contact information is clearly listed where your customers can find it.
 It is a good idea to list all forms of contact information including email, chat support, and telephone numbers.
 When a disgruntled employee contacts your business it is a good practice to give the full refund instead of offering a partial refund.
 Offering a partial refund usually does not satisfy the customer and could result in contacting the bank for the full refund.

 What You Need

-When securing a high-risk tech support merchant account there will documentation that is required.
+When securing a tech support high risk merchant account there will documentation that is required.
 These documents may consist of bank statements, business tax forms, a company website with the correct information, and more.
-To better fulfill the requirements it is important to communication with the company that you are securing a merchant account through.
+To better fulfill the requirements it is important to communicate with the company that you are securing a merchant account through.
 Being able to process credit card payments seamlessly while your company is protected is needed for both the company and the customers.

-When getting ready to search for the best company to process your payments make sure to do your research.
+When getting ready to search for the best company for online credit card processing make sure to do your research.
 Will will want a provider that offers the following.